 Ohakune’s most popular bike trail that’s suitable for beginner riders and experienced alike, the Ohakune Old Coach Road is steeped in history on what used to be the connecting road between two main railway lines of the country.
 See huge viaducts and railway tunnels being reclaimed by native forest.
 There are a lot of sightseeing opportunities for a slower more scenic ride, but advanced riders will find this a fun winding trail taking about 1h30mins if you power through!

 Location: Start from either the Ohakune Railway Station or Horopito.
-Shuttle services with the TCB Bike Shop run from Ohakune taking rider to Horopito so riders can make their way back to Ohakune.
+Shuttle services with the TCB Bike Shop run from Ohakune taking riders to Horopito so riders can make their way back to Ohakune.

 2. Mangawhero River Track (10-20 minutes one way)